 I Loved My Stay at Hotel Not Hotel!

 This hotel is a right little gem.
 It ticked all of our boxes- great location, shops, bars and restaurants nearby, transport a short walk away, and of course, excellent price.
 Now I have stayed here, I completely get the name.
 Hotel Not Hotel is the perfect combination of the hospitality, privacy and comfort of a hotel, but is as sociable, casual and welcoming as a hostel.
-Oh, and of course lets not forget that it’s also a giant living art gallery!
+It’s the perfect budget hotel in Amsterdam for anyone wanting something more than a budget experience.

 I would absolutely stay here again and would recommend it to anyone who doesn’t want to just stay anywhere.
 It is the perfect place to stay to meet people and feel completely at home.
 Next time I visit, the Amsterdam Tram Cart is mine!